awslabs/aws-well-architected-labs/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Lab_Guide.md

 **If you are using your own AWS account**:

-* Sign in to the AWS Management Console as an IAM user or using a federated role
+* Sign in to the AWS Management Console as an IAM user who has PowerUser Access or Adminstrator permissions, to ensure successful execution of this lab.
-* You will need AWS credentials with which you can access your account.
-For example you can use an `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` from an IAM User you control.
+* You will need the AWS secret credentials, AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`, for this IAM user for later use in this lab.
-    * If you do not have these credentials, follow the [instructions here to create them](Documentation/Self_AWS_Account.md)
+    * If you do not have this IAM user's credentials or you wish to create a new IAM user with needed permissions, follow the [instructions here to create them](Documentation/Self_AWS_Account.md)

 ### 1.2 Checking for existing service-linked roles